-Deal rode with the Kinney Gang through 1875, and in early 1876, he left the gang to join with Jesse Evans, who had departed to start his own gang.
-This gang was actively involved in cattle rustling and armed robbery, and for a while Billy the Kid rode with the gang.
+Deal rode with the Kinney Gang through 1875, and in early 1876, he left the gang to join Jesse Evans, who had departed to start his own gang.
+This gang was involved in cattle rustling and armed robbery, and for a while, Billy the Kid rode with the gang.
 They were soon enlisted by the Murphy–Dolan faction in their feud with John H. Tunstall in Lincoln, New Mexico.
 At this time, Billy the Kid quit the gang, as he was a friend of Tunstall.
 After the killing of John Tunstall by the Evans Gang, it sparked the Lincoln County War, during which Evans and his gang would match up against their former partner Billy the Kid and his “Regulators.”
-After the end of the Lincoln County War, Pony Deal drifted on to Tombstone, Arizona, where he met and became associated with Ike Clanton, Billy Clanton, Frank McLaury, Tom McLaury, Johnny Ringo and “Curly Bill” Brocius, becoming part of the Cowboy Faction.
+After the end of the Lincoln County War, Pony Deal drifted on to Tombstone, Arizona, where he met and became associated with Ike Clanton, Billy Clanton, Frank McLaury, Tom McLaury, Johnny Ringo, and “Curly Bill” Brocius, becoming part of the Cowboy Faction.

 Deal was involved in various events that led up to the Gunfight at the O.K.
 Corral.
-He was suspected of being involved in numerous robberies and cattle rustling, as well as being involved in the theft of US Army mules, alongside Sherman McMasters.
+He was suspected of being involved in numerous robberies and cattle rustling, as well as in the theft of US Army mules alongside Sherman McMasters.
 After the assassination attempt on Virgil Earp, in which Virgil lost the use of one arm, the Earps suspected Ike Clanton, Phin Clanton, and Pony Deal in the murder attempt.
 He was sought after by Wyatt Earp during the Earp Vendetta Ride but wasn’t found.